 Shorten a Jacket Collar is an alterations tailoring technique taught in tailoring trade schools in Seattle and elsewhere from the 1930's through the 80's.
 I attended one of these schools at the end of an era and thus had the opportunity to learn from an alterations tailoring master who in turn had learned from a master tailor before him.

 As opportunities to learn the traditional ways to alter men's suits dwindle I decided it was time to act to keep the information alive.
 This is why I am bringing this education to you just as I learned it from Al Kirchner in the 80's who in turn had learned it from Stanley Hostek the decade before.

-The Shorten the Jacket Collar course includes a 23-page fully-illustrated eBook.
-Print the book and take it to the sewing machine with you after viewing the 12 presentation videos that bring the book to life.
-See column on left for a list of the lessons (i.e. chapters) in Shorten the Collar.
+The Shorten the Jacket Collar course includes a 23-page fully-illustrated eBook I reiterated and illustrated with my own photos based on the time-honored techniques.
+Print the book and take it to the sewing machine with you after viewing the narrated presentation videos inside the course.

 Joyce Simons Murphy